Cholistan Desert: Livestock

 The backbone of Cholistan economy is animal rearing.
 Few other livelihood opportunities aside from livestock farming are available in the region.
-Agricultural farming away from the irrigated regions in Lower Cholistan are unavailable due to the lack of steady water-supply.
+Agricultural farming away from the irrigated regions in Lower Cholistan is difficult due to the lack of steady water supply.

 Camels in particular are prized in Cholistan for their meat and milk, use as transportation, and for entertainment such as racing and camel dancing.
 Two types of camels are found in Cholistan: Marrecha, or Mahra, is used for transportation or racing/dancing.
 Berella is used for milk production, and can produce 10–15 liters of milk per day per animal.

-It has the major importance for satisfying the area's major needs for cottage industry as well as milk meat and fat.
-Because of the nomadic way of life the main wealth of the people are their cattle that are bred for sale, milked or shorn for their wool.
-Moreover, isolated as they were, they had to depend upon themselves for all their needs like food, clothing, and all the items of daily use.
+Livestock holds much importance for meeting the area's major needs for cottage industry as well as providing milk, meat and fat.
+Because of the nomadic way of life, the main wealth of the people are their cattle that are bred for sale, milked or shorn for their wool.
+Moreover, isolated as they were, they had to depend upon themselves for all their needs like food, clothing, and items of daily use.
 So all their crafts initially stemmed from necessity but later on they started exporting their goods to the other places as well.
 The estimated number of livestock in the desert areas is 1.6 million.